-- We'd ask that you put any waste (non-recyclable or non-compostable items like plastic chip bags and meat/dairy scraps) in the garbage cans, BUTTED cigarettes in the firepits or garbage cans, recycling (beer and pop cans, plastic water bottles, etc.) in the recycling containers, and compost in the organic compost area (any material verified compostable...does NOT include meat and dairy waste).
+- We'd ask that you put any waste (non-recyclable or non-compostable items like plastic chip bags and meat/dairy scraps) in the garbage cans, BUTTED cigarettes in the firepits, garbage cans, or butt-out pails near the Red Barn, recycling (beer and pop cans, plastic water bottles, etc.) in the recycling containers, and compost (food scraps) in the compost bins.

 - Although compostable plates and cutlery biodegrade, please do not put them in the compost bins as they take too long to break down.
 Please don't litter...respect others and the environment!